heidihuang-wav/quartz/content/Reading List.md

 - Zero to One | Peter Thiel
 - The Hard Thing about Hard Things | Ben Horowitz
 - The Sense of Style | Steven Pinker
-- Discourse on the Arts and Sciences (👉 [pdf](https://www.stmarys-ca.edu/sites/default/files/2023-03/arts.pdf)) | Jean-Jacques Rousseau
 - Taking the Medicine | Druin Burch
+- As Gods | Matt Cobb

 ## Currently Reading
 - The Code Breaker | Walter Isaacson